MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-visual-studio.md

 <!--===================================================-->
-## Set up Unity to use the Xbox Live SDK
+## Set up Visual Studio to use the Xbox Live SDK

 ### Add additional SDK libraries (XSAPI)